 Applies to | All users and devices that access your organization’s infrastructure from outside the corporate network |

 Remote access in your organization deserves special attention if your employees regularly telecommute.
-To avoid the interception of network data from unsecured personal devices and public networks, your organization should develop remote access policies (RAPs).
+To avoid the interception of network data from unsecured personal devices and public networks, your organization should establish remote access policies (RAPs).
 A set of remote access policies outlines security procedures for accessing your organization’s data via remote networks, virtual private networks, and other means.

 Syteca can help secure remote access to your organization’s data and systems, allowing you to: